DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ### Data format

-M-TSOP library works only with `txt` file format.
+MTSS works only with `txt` file format.

 Depending on the chosen task, the input files must be adequately formatted.